ash0080/gun.doc.cn/Indexspace.md

 > NOTE: Space only returns the next *latest* match in the tree, not all sub-items!

+> NOTE: `lib/space` is in ALPHA!
+API may change (please use it and provide feedback) and complain about bugs!

 Or copy & paste this into JSbin or a HTML file:

 ```